BJudge/CV/README.md

 [Makers Academy]: http://www.makersacademy.com/

- Below are a few of my projects from the course:
+ Below are a few of my projects from the course.

  | Tables        | Are           | Cool  |